slott56/py-web-tool/src/pyweb.rst

             # Named Chunks = Union of macro\_iter and file\_iter
             named\_chunks = list(filter(lambda c: c.name is not None, self.chunks))

-            # Pass 2 -- locate the unabbreviated names in chunks and references to chunks
+            # Pass 2 -- locate the unabbreviated names in chunks and references to chunks.
             self.chunk\_map = {}
             for seq, c in enumerate(named\_chunks, start=1):
                 c.seq = seq